2024–25 CD Tenerife season

-The 2024–25 season is the 103rd season in CD Tenerife's history and the 12th consecutive season in the Segunda División.
-In addition to the domestic league, the club is also competing in the Copa del Rey.
+The 2024–25 season was the 103rd season in CD Tenerife's history and the 12th consecutive season in the Segunda División.
+In addition to the domestic league, the club also competed in the Copa del Rey.

 On 15 September 2024, after five rounds yielding only a single point for the club from the Canary Islands, head coach Óscar Cano was relieved of his duties, just three months into his tenure with the team.